-Earth to warm 2 degrees by the end of this century, studies say
+Earth to warm 2 degrees Celsius by the end of this century, studies say

 Why two degrees?

-The 2 degree mark -- that's 3.6 degrees Fahrenheit -- was set by the 2016 Paris Agreement.
+The 2 degree mark -- that's a rise of 3.6 degrees Fahrenheit in global temperature -- was set by the 2016 Paris Agreement.
 It was first proposed as a threshold by Yale economist William Nordhaus in 1977.
 The climate has been warming since the burning of fossil fuels began in the late 1800s during the Industrial Revolution, researchers say.

 If we surpass that mark, it has been estimated by scientists that life on our planet will change as we know it.
 Rising seas, mass extinctions, super droughts, increased wildfires, intense hurricanes, decreased crops and fresh water and the melting of the Arctic are expected.